quassy/prefect/docs/core/advanced_tutorials/task-looping.md

     fib_nums = compute_large_fibonacci.map(ms)
 ```

-To be clear - our Flow as written _appears_ to have only two tasks, and has no idea how many values of `M` we might provide nor how many iterations might be needed for each `M`!
+To be clear, our Flow as written _appears_ to have only two tasks, and has no idea how many values of `M` we might provide nor how many iterations might be needed for each `M`!

 ```python
 flow_state = mapped_flow.run(ms=[10, 100, 1000, 1500])